ilvidel/blog/content/post/la-noche-de-guy-fawkes.rst

 | Remember, remember
 | the fifth of November,
-| Gunpowder treason and plot.
+| Gunpowder, treason and plot.
 | We see no reason
 | Why gunpowder treason
 | Should ever be forgot!